geosolutions-it/MapStore2/docs/developer-guide/LayerFilter.md

 ## Supporting new formats

-In order to support new formats, you can add a new entry, named with the name of the format in the `converters` object in `MapStore2/web/client/utils/Filter/filter/converters/index.js` file.
+At the moment the filter conversion system is a work in progress.
+The API may change in the future, keeping the `canConvert` and `getConverter` functions as external API.
+We actually support `cql` and `ogc` as output formats (as strings), and `cql` (partially, cannot parse spatial filters in cql yet), `mapstore` and `logic` as input formats (as JSON objects with `format` as written above).
+At the moment we don't have an internal model for a filter to use as intermediate model, but a set of `converters` in `MapStore2/web/client/utils/filter/converters/index.js` file.
-The converter object is an object that implements a method for each format that you want to support, with the following signature:
+The `converter` object is an object that implements a method for each format that you want to support, with the following signature:

 ```js
 {